 Antistatic materials generally function better in drier conditions.
 However, a relative humidity of over 40% will help to dramatically reduce the resistance of most dielectrics, resulting in an increase in return current that negates a charge buildup.
 This is due to the fact that dry air becomes a part of the electrostatic build-up mechanism every time it flows over an insulated surface.
 Even high humidity can be problematic, especially for electronics-filled areas, as higher moisture levels can short out components and equipment relatively easily.
-A Nortec humidifier installed and regulated to maintain an environment of approximately 40% relative humidity acts as the creator of a “safe zone” that reduces the risk of electrostatic discharge.
+A Condair humidifier installed and regulated to maintain an environment of approximately 40% relative humidity acts as the creator of a “safe zone” that reduces the risk of electrostatic discharge.
 This is because humidifiers add hydration to the air, which enables the forming of a thin protective film on surfaces.
 This film behaves as a natural conductor that works well at reducing static electricity.
-Other humidifiers can make this an expensive process due to greater water consumption needs, but Nortec’s suite of specialized humidifiers feature water dispersal regulation systems that enable for the precise monitoring of an environment’s moisture levels and temperature.
+Other humidifiers can make this an expensive process due to greater water consumption needs, but Condair’s suite of specialized humidifiers feature water dispersal regulation systems that enable for the precise monitoring of an environment’s moisture levels and temperature.
 This way, water is used only when needed in order to conserve as much as possible, making these systems far more cost-effective, efficient and results-driven than others.

 Minimize Static Transference